nanocosmos/documentation/docs/nanoplayer/nanoplayer_feature_moq.md

 - If MOQ is not available or the connection probe fails, the player will fall back to WebSocket/MSE playback.

 :::info
 In case of bintu configuration being set via **group** or **entries** or the **source defaults feature** is used, there is no need to take any action to use MOQ playback.
-Otherwise for h5live rtmp configuration with entries, there has to be set a URL for `'webtransport'` property in the entry's h5live server object.
+However, for custom h5live rtmp configuration with entries, a URL must be set for the `'webtransport'` property in the entry's h5live server object.
 See [custom rtmp configuration](./nanoplayer_getting_started#option-3-custom-configuration-with-RTMP-streamname) for more guidance.
 :::